-Learn how these NOL rules could help your private foundation increase cash flow in our article.
+Learn how these NOL rules could help your private foundation increase cash flow here.

 The US Department of the Treasury and the IRS issued final regulations for global intangible low-taxed income (GILTI), which taxes US shareholders and controlled foreign corporations (CFCs) on their share of intangible income if that income was subject to a low local tax rate.

 For reporting purposes, GILTI is considered a deemed dividend and therefore generally excluded from UBTI.
 However, even if the inclusion isn’t UBTI and doesn’t create an income tax liability, additional international filings may be required—such as Form 5471—for taxable years after December 31, 2017.